Mind teachings of Tibet: Reasons for meditating

 In "Moonbeams of Mahamudra," Dakpo Tashi Namgyal gives two reasons why meditating on the nature of mind is important.

 First, he points out that, experientially, everything that one knows directly or through inferences arises only as appearances to and within one's mind (Wylie: snang sems).
 Since mind and its various phenomena are the basis for experience, he quotes a Buddhist sutrā that states, "All things encompassing the phenomena of existence and enlightenment saṃsāra and nirvāṇa are of the mind."
-Secondly, it follows that, since all appearances occur only in each of our individual minds, it would be of benefit to understand the nature of that mind, and its appearances, while a perpetuation of misunderstandings of mind, and its appearances, would clearly lead one in meaningless directions.
+Secondly, it follows that, since all appearances occur only in each of our individual minds, it would be of benefit to understand the nature of that mind, and its appearances, while a perpetuation of misunderstandings of mind, and its appearances, could clearly lead one in meaningless directions.

 In scriptural support of these points, Dakpo Tashi Namgyal quotes Shantideva from the Bodhisattvacaryāvatāra: